 Schedule a Consultation

 If you’re facing domestic violence charges, we’re the Los Angeles defense team that wants to hear your side of the story.
-Contact Elden Law for a free consultation and let’s begin discussing your case and the best strategy for protecting your freedom.
+Contact Premier Federal Criminal Defenders for a free consultation and let’s begin discussing your case and the best strategy for protecting your freedom.